bertrandmartel/bboxapi-router/README.md

 ## Hosts

-Get list of all host known by Bbox :
+Get list of all hosts known by Bbox :

 ```
 BboxApi api = new BboxApi();